jupiny/ndic/README.rst

 Chinese Usage
 -----

-The usage is very similar with English Usage.
+The usage is very similar with Chinese Usage.

 Begin by importing the Ndic module: